 REUSE.
 Rather than throwing out items like clothing or food jars, consumers can find new uses for them -- and thereby reduce their consumption of new resources.
 Composting, refusing to purchase single use plastic, re-using jars to store beverages or leftover food, and trading or re-selling items are all ways your community can reuse.
 Like reducing, reusing avoids creating waste rather than trying to recycle it once it's already there.
 Purchasing higher quality clothing & lifestyle items with the intent to keep them in use longer and without replacing them before their use is up, is another more sustainable alternative.
 We can find new uses for old things instead of throwing them into the trash, where they end up in overfilled landfills.

 RECYCLE.
 We can PROPERLY recycle our waste.
 "Historically, when we threw away recyclables, that 'away' was to China, for the most part.
 In the summer of 2017 China issued a ban on many recyclables in an effort to protect the health of its citizens.
 China now only accepts a very limited amount of CLEAN & UNCONTAMINATED material."
 What does this mean for the U.S.?
-This means our "RECYCLABLES" are currently stock piling and being sent to landfills, where they can live for hundreds to thousands of years and these landfills are quickly filling to capacity!
-Few people know or even realize that even bio-plastics are going to landfills because cities where they are being introduced and used by unaware consumers who believe they will be recycled, don't have the proper city recycling infrastructure to recycle these items.
+This means our "RECYCLABLES" are currently stock piling and being sent to landfills or countries without waste management systems... so it ends up polluting the planet.
+Plastics can live for hundreds to thousands of years and these landfills are quickly filling to capacity!
+Few people know or even realize that even bio-plastics are going to landfills because cities where they are being introduced and used by unaware consumers (who believe they will be recycled), don't have the proper city recycling infrastructure to recycle these items.

 We can not RECYCLE OUR WAY OUT OF OUR WASTE.
 RECYCLING IS NO LONGER A SUSTAINABLE SOLUTION, so we must all participate in more aggressive REDUCE & REUSE solutions.